-Revenue in the Risk and Insurance Services segment increased \$560 million, or 5%, to \$12.6 billion in 2022, compared with \$12.1 billion in 2021.
-Revenue increased by 7% excluding the Marsh India gain in 2021.
-This reflects increases of 9% on an underlying basis and 1% from acquisitions, offset by a decrease of 3% from the impact of foreign currency translation.
-Interest earned on fiduciary funds increased by \$105 million to \$120 million, compared to \$15 million in the prior year.
+Revenue in the Risk and Insurance Services segment increased \$1.4 billion, or 11%, to \$14.1 billion in 2023, compared to \$12.6 billion in 2022.
+Revenue increased 11% on an underlying basis and 1% from acquisitions, partially offset by a decrease of 1% from the impact of foreign currency translation.
+Interest earned on fiduciary funds increased by \$333 million to \$453 million in 2023, compared to \$120 million in the prior year.

-The increase in underlying revenue in the Risk and Insurance Services segment was primarily due to growth in new business from existing clients, investments in talent, and solid retention including continued benefits from pricing in the marketplace.
-The increase in interest earned on fiduciary funds in 2022 is a result of higher interest rates compared to the prior year.
+The increase in revenue on an underlying basis in the Risk and Insurance Services segment in 2023 was primarily due to growth in new business and renewals.
+Results also benefited from growth in the global economy, inflation, higher insurance and reinsurance pricing, and an increase in fiduciary income due to higher interest rates.

-In Marsh, revenue increased \$302 million, or 3%, to \$10.5 billion in 2022, compared to \$10.2 billion in 2021.
-Revenue increased by 6% excluding the Marsh India gain in 2021.
-This reflects increases of 8% on an underlying basis and 1% from acquisitions, offset by a decrease of 3% from the impact of foreign currency translation.
-On an underlying basis, U.S./Canada rose 7%.
-Total International operations produced underlying revenue growth of 10%, reflecting growth of 13% in Asia Pacific, 11% in Latin America and 8% in EMEA.
+Marsh's revenue increased \$873 million, or 8%, to \$11.4 billion in 2023, compared to \$10.5 billion in 2022.
+This reflects increases of 8% on an underlying basis and 1% from acquisitions, partially offset by a decrease of 1% from the impact of foreign currency translation.
+U.S./Canada rose 7% on an underlying basis.
+Total International operations produced underlying revenue growth of 9%, reflecting growth of 13% in Latin America and 9% in each of EMEA and Asia Pacific.